nlesc-sherlock/Sherlock/README.md

 ## Sprint dates

-All sprints will consists of three consecutive days (Tuesday to Thurday).
+All sprints will consist of three consecutive days (Tuesday to Thurday).
 The dates are:

 - 20-22 October [(agenda)](https://github.com/NLeSC/Sherlock/blob/master/organization/agenda.md)
 - 1-3 December